Graduate Student Resources

 Teaching a Course?

-Learn how to integrate the library into Blackboard.
+Learn how to integrate the library into Canvas.

 - Place items on reserve using PRESTO!

-- Invite a librarian to join your course’s Blackboard site.
+- Invite a librarian to join your course’s Canvas site.

 - Request an instruction session for your class in the library or online